imjuangarcia/website/src/posts/comparable-experiences-the-starting-point-for-inclusive-design.md

   </figcaption>
 </figure>

 Do you remember the Ice Bucket Challenge?
 That contest where the participants threw a bucket of ice water in their heads, and upload the video to their social networks?
-Few of them knew that the contest was an awareness campaign about <a href="https://en.wikipedia.org/wiki/Amyotrophic_lateral_sclerosis" target="_blank" rel="noopener noreferrer">Amyotrophic Lateral Sclerosis</a>, a degenerative disease that affects the nervous system and atrophies mobility and speech.
+Few of them knew that the contest was an awareness campaign about [Amyotrophic Lateral Sclerosis](https://en.wikipedia.org/wiki/Amyotrophic_lateral_sclerosis), a degenerative disease that affects the nervous system and atrophies mobility and speech.
 A person with advanced ALS operates a computer with just one finger, and with the help of voice commands.

 <figure>
   <img